 This module is designed to provide the student with the understanding and knowledge of Eastern theory and practice as used within different styles of Asian bodywork.
 The student will also learn the immune and lymphatic systems.
-Students will learn and understand the theory and principle between Eastern and Western paradigms.
-Included is Yin and Yang theory, Qi, and other applications of Asian bodywork.
+For specific musculature covered for this module please refer to the anatomy and physiology outline.
 Prerequisite: MTD100.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0